Good formal structures for flat meromorphic connections, III: Irregularity and turning loci: Irregularity b-divisors

-\begin{cor} The irregularity b-divisor $\Irr(\calE)$ is an integral Cartier b-divisor. \end{cor} \begin{proof} This is immediate from Proposition~\ref{P:numerical criterion} plus the existence of a resolution of turning points \cite[Theorem~8.1.3]{kedlaya-goodformal2}. \end{proof} Since $\Irr(\calE)$ is Cartier, we may formally restate Proposition~\ref{P:numerical criterion} as follows. \begin{theorem} For $f: Y \to X$ a regular modification, the turning locus of $f$ is the union of the non-Cartier loci of $\Irr(f^* \calE)$ and $\Irr(f^* \End(\calE))$.
-Consequently, $f$ is a resolution of turning points if and only if $f$ is a determination of both $\Irr(\calE)$ and $\Irr(\End(\calE))$. \end{theorem} \begin{cor} Under Conjecture~\ref{conj:blowup in non-Cartier}, there exists a resolution of turning points $f: Y \to X$ whose center is the turning locus of $\calE$.
-(Note that this is not given by \cite[Theorem~8.1.3]{kedlaya-goodformal2}.) \end{cor}
+Since $\Irr(\calE)$ is Cartier, we may formally restate Proposition~\ref{P:numerical criterion} as follows. \begin{theorem} For $f: Y \to X$ a regularizing modification of $(X,Z)$, the turning locus of $f^* \calE$ is the union of the non-Cartier loci of $\Irr(f^* \calE)$ and $\Irr(f^* \End(\calE))$.
+Consequently, $f$ is a resolution of turning points if and only if $f$ is a determination of both $\Irr(\calE)$ and $\Irr(\End(\calE))$. \end{theorem} \begin{cor} With no conditions on $Z$, the turning locus of $\calE$ is a closed subset of $X$ of codimension at least $2$.
+(Recall that by Theorem~\ref{T:purity of the turning locus}, when $(X,Z)$ is a regular pair, the turning locus is of pure codimension $2$.) \end{cor} \begin{proof} By Lemma~\ref{L:desing1}, there exists a regularizing modification $f: Y \to X$ for $(X,Z)$ which is an isomorphism in codimension 1.
+Applying Theorem~\ref{T:numerical criterion} then yields the claim. \end{proof}

-We now come to the main new result of the present paper, which gives some further control on the irregularity b-divisor.
-The proof is analogous to that of a similar statement about $p$-adic connections \cite[Proposition~4.1.3]{kedlaya-swan2}. \begin{theorem} Suppose that $Z$ is the support of an effective Cartier divisor on $X$.
-Then the Cartier b-divisor $\Irr(\calE)$ is nef. \end{theorem} \begin{proof} Let $f: Y \to X$ be a regular modification which is a determination of both $\Irr(\calE)$ and $\Irr(\End(\calE))$, put $W = f^{-1}(Z)$, and set notation as in \eqref{eq:nef diagram}.
-Let $\eta$ be the image in $Y$ of the generic point of $C$.
-Let $D_1,\dots,D_m$ be the components of $W$ passing through $\eta$, and let $i_1,\dots,i_m$ be their respective multiplicities in $\Irr(\calE)$.
-By blowing up $Y$ further, we may assume that $C$ is embedded in $Y$ and meets $W \setminus (D_1 \cup \cdots \cup D_m)$ transversely.